 The primary objective of this work is to explore the hierarchy of quantum correlations-including quantum steering, entanglement, geometric quantum discord (GQD), and quantum coherence-within the framework of quantum thermodynamics for a two-UdW-detector system.
 We begin by analyzing the system in the absence and in the presence of decoherence, a crucial step for improving the robustness of qubits against environmental noise.
 Subsequently, by investigating the interplay between classical and quantum correlations in both Markovian and non-Markovian environments, we aim to enhance the stability of the system under various noise regimes.
 Furthermore, this study assesses the influence of variations in the energy level spacing of the atom ($\omega$) and the initial state selection parameter ($\Delta_0$) on the thermodynamic behavior of UdW devices, particularly as a function of temperature.
 Finally, we investigate this quantum system as a working substance in both a quantum heat engine and a refrigerator within the framework of the Stirling cycle.

-The structure of this article is organized as follows: Section II (\hyperref[sec:model]{Model}) introduces the two-UdW-detector system and its thermal density operator, examining its dynamics under a correlated dephasing channel; Section III (\hyperref[sec:quantum correlation]{Correlations}) provides a comprehensive overview of fundamental quantum concepts (steering, entanglement, geometric quantum discord, and coherence) and presents the detailed analysis and results of our study; Section IV (\hyperref[sec:results]{Discussion}) discusses the implications of these findings within the broader research context; Section V (\hyperref[sec:thermodynamics]{Thermodynamics}) addresses the Stirling cycle and evaluates its performance; and finally, Section VI (\hyperref[sec:conclusion]{Conclusion}) concludes the article and provides additional discussion.
+The structure of this article is organized as follows: Section II (\hyperref[sec:model]{Model}) introduces the two-UdW-detector system and its thermal density operator, examining its dynamics under a correlated dephasing channel; Section III (\hyperref[sec:quantum correlation]{Correlations}) provides a comprehensive overview of fundamental quantum concepts (steering, entanglement, geometric quantum discord, and coherence) and presents the detailed analysis and results of our study; Section IV (\hyperref[sec:results]{Discussion}) discusses the implications of these findings within the broader research context; Section V (\hyperref[sec:thermodynamics]{Thermodynamics}) addresses the Stirling cycle and evaluates its performance; Section VI (\hyperref[sec:FEASIBILITY]{Feasibility}) discusses the experimental feasibility and possible physical implementations of the proposed model; and finally, Section VII (\hyperref[sec:conclusion]{Conclusion}) concludes the article and provides additional discussion.